 Funeral Homes in Alabama

-Compare funeral homes in Alabama.
-Average funeral cost: $8,428.
-Only licensed funeral directors may sell caskets in-state, though federal law allows online purchase...
+Compare 590+ funeral homes in Alabama.
+The average funeral cost is $8,428.
+Contact providers directly for current cremation pricing.
+Only licensed funeral directors may sell caskets in-state, though federal law allows online purchases.
+Burial must be in an established cemetery or permitted family plot.

-Simple, affordable cremation options in Alabama.
-Direct cremation from $700.
+Compare cremation options in Alabama.
+Direct cremation starts from $700.

 How Much Does a Funeral Cost in Alabama?